chucumber/mctoolkit/_posts/0001-01-01-hey-hey-look-at-me.markdown

 I wanted to bring this work to a group of younger people because when you’re nearly a teenager, you’re in the ultimate melodrama of life, at the threshold of childhood and performing adultness, and experimenting with things you’ve seen on TV or in public.
 Self-consciousness and self-awareness are just hitting the medulla oblongata.

 Working after Delali’s session was a great challenge because the group had dealt with serious questions and topics related to home life.
 For my workshop, I wanted to make a space for play.
 We used physical comedy to play with and talk about power.
 I always try to introduce students of any age to work that plays with power structures.
+Examining power is one of the easiest ways to make links between personal interactions and bigger politics.

 ><mark class="pk-highlight-long">Examining power is one of the easiest ways to make links between personal interactions and bigger politics.</mark>